Tokyo family offices · Cross-border positioning

 What this work does not include.

 No legal services.
 No Japanese company formation or US entity formation.
 No SFO or MFO structure design.
 No foundation, trust, or SPV setup.
 No FSA licensing, EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No investment advice.
 No investment management.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.

-Zaibatsu-descendant wealth, including Mitsubishi-adjacent, Mitsui-adjacent, and Sumitomo-adjacent multi-generation private capital surfaced through holding companies and second-generation principals.
+Zaibatsu-descendant wealth, including Mitsubishi-adjacent, Mitsui-adjacent, and Sumitomo-adjacent multi-generation private capital surfaced through holding companies and second-generation owners.
 Japanese industrial-family wealth, including Toyota-family-adjacent and Honda-adjacent multi-generation capital.
 Tokyo real-estate family-office wealth, including Mori Trust adjacencies and multi-generation Tokyo property wealth.
 Japanese consumer-goods family wealth, including Suntory family and Kirin-adjacent capital.
 Japanese tech founder wealth, including post-IPO founder family offices.

 Further on Tokyo and the US corridor.